How Adidas is Using Sports Psychology to Sharpen Employee Performance

 “For this program to work, we knew we needed to get a head start on building up our leadership capabilities so they were able to have effective coaching conversations and be able to give challenging feedback.
 Throughout 2017 we worked with our leaders to foster these skills and then when we launched the program in 2018 we were confident they were in a much better place to be playing a role of coach, rather than the more traditional role of giving instructions.”

-As for organisations who are looking to embark on a similar transformation, Longley has two more pieces of valuable advice:
+As for organisations who are looking to embark on a similar transformation, Longley has a two more pieces of valuable advice:

 Find a way to remove an individual’s financial compensation from what you’re trying to do with culture change.
 “When an individual’s bonus is tied to trying to change their performance, and you’re also trying to execute a cultural change, there can be mixed messages.
 Individuals are always thinking around their bonus, especially the extrinsically-motivated individuals, so if you really want your culture change to land, disentangle your individual compensation from it and you’ll get traction much sooner.
 You can always introduce it back in once your culture change has landed.
 That’s something we would have done earlier if we’d known.”